 For more information about what exactly mewing does and how to look for changes in before/after photos, see our article on analyzing mewing results photos.

 The above picture describes both the optimal direction for facial growth and the direction you should be pushing with your tongue.

 Each force has an equal and opposite reaction.
 The second skull demonstrates this force.
 The upwards pressure by your tongue will create a downward force on your ramus, increasing your gonial angle.
-In addition, the antagonist muscles to your tongue are also activated, namely the masseters and the hyoid/neck muscles.
-The masseters will cause your jaw to get bigger and your gonial angle to increase with time.
-But it won’t be a huge amount of growth, especially when compared to chewing gum.
+Also, the antagonist muscles to your tongue are activated, namely the masseters and the hyoid/neck muscles.
+The masseters will cause your jaw to get bigger, and your gonial angle to increase with time.
+But it won’t be a massive amount of growth, especially when compared to chewing gum.

 Since the TMJ complex and your teeth lock your upper and lower jaws together, your lower jaw will go along for the ride and move forward along with your maxilla.